RHC-CIT-128-SP23/project-tbhcorn/README.md

 For use in VS Code:

 You must make sure that pip, python, and pygame are all up to date in order for this program to properly be run.

+[Pygame MUST be up to date for this game to run.]

 Here is how you can do so.

 In your VS Code terminal (click "new terminal" from terminal in upper left hand corner), type: